 Squash Etiquette Or Mind Games?

-In sports, the line between what is considered polite behaviour and mind games can be a fine one.
-In this article, I'd like to look at some less common aspects that players should consider when considering squash etiquette.
+The line between polite behaviour and mind games can be a thin one.
+In this article, I look at some unusual aspects that players should consider.

 I've written an introduction to squash etiquette , but I feel it's time to share some more thoughts regarding squash etiquette.